-- (a) Driveways and accessways shall be constructed in accordance with the requirements of section 19-7 of this Code, and as set forth within this section. - (1) Residential driveways shall not create more than fifty (50) percent impervious area within the public right-of-way, and shall be limited to the following widths. - (2) Maximum driveway width at the property line and through the right-of-way shall be twenty-two (22) feet, subject to not exceeding fifty (50) percent impervious area in the right-of-way. - (3) Maximum driveway aisle width through the right-of-way for circular drives shall be twelve (12) feet subject to not exceeding fifty (50) percent impervious area in the right-of-way. - (4) Maximum driveway width at the property line and through the right-of-way for two-family dwellings on a 50-foot wide lot shall be a combined width for both driveways of twenty-four (24) feet. - (b) Shared driveways.
+(a) Driveways and accessways shall be constructed in accordance with the requirements of section 19-7 of this Code, and as set forth within this section.

+- (1) Residential driveways shall not create more than fifty (50) percent impervious area within the public right-of-way, and shall be limited to the following widths. - (2) Maximum driveway width at the property line and through the right-of-way shall be twenty-two (22) feet, subject to not exceeding fifty (50) percent impervious area in the right-of-way.
+(3) Maximum driveway aisle width through the right-of-way for circular drives shall be twelve (12) feet subject to not exceeding fifty (50) percent impervious area in the right-of-way and shall only be permitted on lots having at least one hundred-foot frontage. - (4) Maximum driveway width at the property line and through the right-of-way for two-family dwellings on a 50-foot wide lot shall be a combined width for both driveways of twenty-four (24) feet.

+(b) Shared driveways.
 The use of shared private driveways shall be permitted subject to provision of a shared access easement or other legally binding agreement between all parties using such access.
 A copy of the recorded easement or agreement shall be provided to the city prior to issuance of a building permit.